 The Covid-19 Pandemic has seen so many people stuck at home for a long period.
 For some people, it was a chance to evaluate problems in their home and do a bit of much needed DIY.
 One of the most common issues that many people have is problems with their electrics.
 Making sure that there are no electrical issues in your home is so important because they can be potentially extremely dangerous and can lead to fire, destruction of your property, and even death.
 Dealing with faulty electrics is very hazardous and you should never attempt it unless you know what you are doing.

-If in doubt, always call in a professional electrician.
+If in doubt, always call in a professional electrician, such as an electrician from Monarch Electric Company.
 With that said, here is our guide on how to sort every electrical issue in your home.

 Anyone who has experienced even a minor electric shock knows how scary they can be.
 There are various reasons why you might get a shock but one of the most common is a loose outlet.
 This can cause a shock when an unsuspecting person is trying to switch an outlet on or plug something in.
 To fix a loose outlet, make sure your power is turned off at the breaker, take the outlet off the wall, replace the shims, and screw it back on again.
 If this doesn’t work, you may need to have a professional replace the outlet altogether.